jithinjosejacob/FacebookSignUp/README.md

 Runner Class - src/test/java/Runner/TestRunner.java

-Note : This is a positive TestCase,Incase of extending this to negative scenarios in future,we can reuse the steps until User clicks SignUp and validate the error messages
+Note : This is a positive TestCase,Incase of extending this to negative scenarios in future,we can reuse the steps until User clicks SignUp in a new Feature File and validate the error messages